 On this festive day, you can easily find 200,000 people in Inca’s streets.
 While Dijous Bo used to be an important cattle market, it has now turned into a lively fun fair that has something on offer for everyone.
 Diverse stands offer arts and crafts, leather goods and Mallorcan produce.
 In addition, there are fun rides and many other attractions.
 Dijous Bo takes place on the second Thursday in November.

-In late November the Olive Oil fair takes place in the tranquil town of Caimari.
+In late November (16 and 17 in 2020) the Olive Oil fair takes place in the tranquil town of Caimari.
 You can experience the traditional methods of pressing the olives and how the oil is produced.
 In the streets, you can sample and buy typical Mallorcan products, learn how olives are harvested and listen to popular songs describing the work in the fields.

-The official holiday calendar for 2016 is as follows:
+The calendar for public holidays in Mallorca in 2020 is as follows:

 - January 1: New Year